CumulusNetworks/docs/content/cumulus-linux-44/Monitoring-and-Troubleshooting/Network-Troubleshooting/Monitoring-System-Statistics-and-Network-Traffic-with-sFlow.md

 cumulus@switch:~$ sudo systemctl start hsflowd.service
 ```

-No additional configuration is required in the `/etc/hsflowd.conf` file.
+You do not need to configure anything else in the `/etc/hsflowd.conf` file.
 <!-- vale off -->
 ### Manually Configure /etc/hsflowd.conf
 <!-- vale on -->